Get to know Oregon Arts Commission commissioners and staff.

 An active and accomplished artist, Rogers holds a bachelor’s in fine arts from Tyler School of Art at Temple University, where he majored in painting, and a master’s in fine arts from the Graduate School of Art at the University of Arizona.

-Kat Bell is the Grants & Office Coordinator at the Oregon Arts Commission.
-She has been with the Commission since 2006, where she oversees the online grant system and database and assures compliance with state and federal policy.
-Kat earned an Oregon Project Management Associate Certification from the Willamette University’s Atkinson School of Management and is in her junior year at Oregon State University, where she studies Cultural Anthropology.
+Kat Bell is the Grants Officer for the Oregon Cultural Trust and the Oregon Arts Commission.
+With the agencies since 2006, Kat oversees the online grant system and database and assures compliance with state and federal policy.
+Kat earned an Oregon Project Management Associate Certification from the Willamette University’s Atkinson School of Management and is in her junior year at Southern Oregon University where she studies Accounting.
 In addition to serving in the military, Kat has experience working at the state legislature as a Committee Assistant.
-She belongs to the Grant Managers Network and Grantmakers for Effective Organizations.
+She belongs to the PEAK Grant Making, a nationwide grant administrator network.
 She is a self-professed Data Viz Ninja and proud member of Ravenclaw.

 Carrie joined Providence Health & Services in 2006 and served as a regional public affairs manager until 2012 when she established her own consulting business.
 Her cultural clients have included fEARnoMUSIC and Portland’5 Centers for the Arts, as well as the Arts Commission and the Cultural Trust.
 She also helped found Portland Radio Project, an online music station honored with two Edward R. Murrow Awards in its first six months on the air.